jgm/cmark-hs/README.md

 ========

-This package provides Haskell bindings for [libcmark], the reference parser for [CommonMark].
-It includes sources for [libcmark], and does not require prior installation of the C library.
+This package provides Haskell bindings for [libcmark], the reference parser for [CommonMark], a fully specified variant of Markdown.
+It includes sources for [libcmark] (version 0.18.1) and does not require prior installation of the C library.

 cmark provides the following advantages over existing Markdown libraries for Haskell:

-  - **Speed:**  Conversion speed is on par with the [sundown] library: about 30 times faster than [pandoc], 24 times faster than the Haskell [markdown] package, 8 times faster than [cheapskate].
+  - **Speed:**  Conversion speed is on par with the [sundown] library.
+    We were unable to measure precisely against [sundown], which raised a malloc error when compiled into our benchmark suite.
+    Relative to other implementations: cmark was 82 times faster than [cheapskate], 59 times faster than [markdown], 105 times faster than [pandoc], and 2.8 times faster than [discount].

   - **Memory footprint:**  Memory footprint is on par with [sundown].
     On one sample, the library uses a fourth the memory that [markdown]